MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 * Contains fewer than three screenshots depicting the app's functionality in Teams.

-* Not illustrate the app's functionality in the Teams web, desktop, and mobile clients, if supported.
+* No screenshots of the app's functionality in the Teams web, desktop, and mobile clients, if supported.

-* Not include captions to help users clearly understand the app's features.
+* No captions to help users clearly understand the app's features.

-* Not include screenshots showcasing the app in the context of a Teams tab, if the app supports tabs.
+* No screenshots to showcase the app in the context of a Teams tab, if the app supports tabs.

 [Back to top](#common-reasons-for-app-validation-failure)